getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 - If the application is in the background for less than 30 seconds, we do not need to start the session again.

-- Applications that are active even on the background (for example, music player) should track the sessions separately for the background process.
+- Applications that are active even on the background (for example, music player) should track the sessions manually for the background process.

 #### Active Users